Updated WWE Money in the Bank 2024 Card | 411MANIA

 If Priest wins, Rollins cannot get another title shot; if Rollins wins, Priest must leave Judgment Day.

-* Women’s Money In The Bank Ladder Match: Iyo Sky vs. Chelsea Green vs. Lyra Valkyria vs. 3 More TBD
+* Women’s Money In The Bank Ladder Match: Iyo Sky vs. Chelsea Green vs. Lyra Valkyria vs. Tiffany Stratton vs. Naomi vs. 1 TBD

-* Men’s Money In The Bank Ladder Match: Jey Uso vs. Carmelo Hayes vs. Andrade vs. Chad Gable vs. 2 More TBD
+* Men’s Money In The Bank Ladder Match: Jey Uso vs. Carmelo Hayes vs. Andrade vs. Chad Gable vs. LA Knight vs. 1 More TBD

 * WWE Intercontinental Championship Match: Sami Zayn vs. Bron Breakker